Benjamin23115/355-Homework-1/README.md

 ### Homework 1 CPTS 355

-This assignment has been split up into three different files.
-One file contains the lisp source code, one file contains the C++ pseudocode and the other file contains the test cases, the test case question answers, and the short analysis of what I learned.
+This assignment has been split up into four different files.
+One file contains the lisp source code, one file contains the C++ pseudocode one file contains the test cases, the test case question answers, the last file contains the short analysis.